snowch/hsm-guide/book.md

 ![Symmetric algorithms](Symmetric_algorithms.png)

-Asymmetric, also known as public-key algorithms use different keys (key pairs) for data encryption and decryption, private key and public key.
-Both, the private and public keys are mathematicaly linked.
+Asymmetric, also known as public-key algorithms use different keys (key pairs) for data encryption and decryption, these are known as the private key and public key.
+Both the private and public keys are mathematicaly linked.
 The asymmetric encryption and decryption algorithms are also different.
-Before communication the receiver generates the pair of keys and keeps private key in a secret.
+Before communication the receiver generates the pair of keys and keeps private key secret.
 The public key is distributed with other parties involved in data exchange.
-The public key used to encrypt data cann't be used to decrypt it.
-Data can be decrypted ony with private key.
+The public key used to encrypt data can't be used to decrypt it.
+Data can only be decrypted with the private key.

 Some of the most commonly used asymmetric algorithms are:
 - Rivest Shamir Adleman (RSA)